 Identifying your target audience is a very important process.
 If you wish to make things easier, use this actionable strategy:

 If you can resonate with his or her feelings and problems, you’ll be able to draw him or her to your side.

 After you have established the specific characteristics of your ideal target audience member, you can start writing content with him or her in mind.

-If you want to have a successful blog, your content must always be unique, impeccable, and valuable.
+If you want to have a successful blog, your content must always be unique, impeccable, and extremely valuable.

 Think of it this way:

-Find the best-ranking articles and see what they wrote.
+Find the best-ranking articles and see what people wrote.
 Read around, and come up with your best version around the subject.

 This is not plagiarizing at all; everyone does it, but only a few actually do it properly.

 If you manage to provide your readers with consistent and valuable content, they’ll start to trust you and buy more of your products.

-5. Social Media Promotion
+5. Social media promotion

 Social media is the place to be nowadays.
 Almost every “normal” person has a Facebook profile and can be instantly reached through it.

-Social media networks are filled with opportunities.
+Social media networks are filled with engaging opportunities.
 You can perceive the social media environment as a vehicle that takes your information and drives it to your readers.

-The first thing you should do is figure out which of the social networks can help your business the most.
+Which of the social networks can help your business the most?

 Each social media platform presents different audiences, different types of advertising options, and different mechanics.

 Most people that use LinkedIn do it in order to create a professional relationship and improve their blog or their personal brand awareness.

-6. Email Marketing – Build a List
+6. Email marketing – Build a list

 If there’s one thing I regret, it’s not building an e-mail list from the beginning of my blogging experience.